Female Coaches Share Strategies for Inclusive Esports Programs in Schools

 Arkansas State University offers bachelor’s degrees in digital technology and design, with a specialization in game design, as well as fine arts with an emphasis in game design.
 These programs provide esports students with avenues to further their education and pursue their passion professionally.

-As April Coats continues to guide her esports teams to success and Eden Buergler lays the foundation for future growth, their efforts are paving the way for inclusive and empowering esports programs in Arkansas schools.
-By dispelling toxicity and promoting diversity, these female coaches are a significant impact on the lives of their students, both within and beyond the gaming world.
+As April Coats continues to her esports teams to success and Eden Buergler lays the foundation for future growth, their efforts are paving the way for inclusive and empowering esports programs in Arkansas schools.
+By dispelling toxicity and promoting diversity, these female coaches are making a significant impact on the lives of their students, both within and beyond the gaming world.

 Esports in schools is no longer just a niche interest; it has become a thriving and influential part of the education landscape.
 Coaches like April Coats and Eden Buergler are leading the way in Arkansas, using their expertise and passion to create inclusive environments that break down barriers and cultivate a love for gaming among students.
 Through their dedication and innovative approaches, they are transforming the perception of esports and demonstrating its potential as a valuable educational tool.